Rafael Devers Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Reds pitching staff ranks eighth in the league.

-- The Reds' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all MLB pitching staffs (4.95).

-- Reds pitchers combine to rank 21st in baseball in home runs surrendered (65 total, 1.2 per game).
+- Reds pitchers combine to surrender 67 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- The right-hander's last time out was on Thursday against the St. Louis Cardinals, when he tossed 6 1/3 scoreless innings while allowing three hits.
+- The right-hander's last time out was on Friday against the Chicago Cubs, when he tossed six scoreless innings without giving up a hit.

-- The 29-year-old has an ERA of 5.45, with 8.8 strikeouts per nine innings, in seven games this season.
-Opponents are batting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.